AlexWFreitas/BluePrince/notes/Blue Fire Puzzle.md

 [[Gemstone Cavern]]

-This is probably related to the gas power used on the house, so maybe it's related to the [[Laboratory Room]].
+This is probably related to the gas power used on the house, so maybe it's related to the [[036 - Laboratory]].